jsinger67/parol/docs/Introduction.md

 ![firstTry](./images/firstTry.png)

 We see the structure of the parsed grammar description because we added the switch 'verbose' (-v).
-At the end it states that a parse tree has been written to ./examples/list/list.svg.
+Also a parse tree has been written to ./examples/list/list.svg.
 The switch 'svg' (-s) instructed `parol` to do so.

 The following image shows an excerpt of the parse tree: